Drones and Privacy

-Government agencies and the military used the unmanned aerial craft for years.
+Government agencies and the military have used the unmanned aerial craft for years.
 For example, it is helping to fight terrorism.
 And it has even been used to conduct domestic surveillance for years.
 But now, private companies like Amazon are seeking FAA approval for business use.
 For example, their “Prime Air” program recently hit the news.
-The Amazon website claims that aerial devices could be used to deliver online merchandise.
-They even compare it with pizza delivery.
+The Amazon website claims that companies can use aerial devices for delivering online merchandise, and compare pizza delivery is no different.

 Private Citizens And Drones.

-Mr. Baldridege believes he is an expert and uses drones to capture aerial footage of Santa Barbara vistas and then posts them on his Santa Barbara Arts TV page on YouTube.
-The pictures are taken with an AR Drone 2.0, which he has modified to hold a GO Pro HD camera, and, to use the modified technology enable Mr. Baldridge to have access to stunning images and video he said.
-He also said that without the utilization of the drone, he would never be able to capture these images.
+Mr. Baldridege believes he is an expert and uses drones to capture Santa Barbara vistas' aerial footage and then posts them on his Santa Barbara Arts TV page on YouTube.
+The pictures are taken with an AR Drone 2.0, which he has modified to hold a Go Pro HD camera.
+Using the modified technology enables Mr. Baldridge to have access to stunning images and video, he said.
+He also said that without the drone's utilization, he would never be able to capture these images.

 - Potential Liability Issues?

-Personal injury lawyer Michael Ehline, who writes a legal blog, said Mr. Baldridge must be careful how he uses drones and the film.
+Personal injury lawyer Michael Ehline, who writes a legal blog, said Mr. Baldridge must be careful about using drones and the film.
 The licensed professional stated that there could be two legal issues with the use of these aircraft, the right to privacy and the FAA.
 Mr. Ehline said that even following the FAA licensing rules, the penal code is another issue.
 And this section includes people maintaining their reasonable expectation of privacy.

 Reasonable Expectation of Privacy?